1myourman/css_bugless/README.md

 # css_bugless

+<h1>Responsive web page with HTML/CSS</h1>
-Very first try of CSS project. <br>
+Very first try from the markup to polishing CSS. <br>
-Project summary note -> https://www.notion.so/Bugless-final-project-HTML-CSS-e815e0759b914db0b559d53f61369069 <br>
+Project summary : <a href=https://www.notion.so/Bugless-final-project-HTML-CSS-e815e0759b914db0b559d53f61369069>Summary in Notion</a> <br>
-The original lecture was given by kimbug (platform was goormedu)
+The original lecture and design by kimbug, goormedu